ext arguments

 The ext.args value replaces the $args variable in the module script, and the $bam and ${prefix} variables are populated from the module inputs and configuration.

-Common ext keys
+Permitted ext keys

-ext.prefixCustom prefix for output file names
+ext.prefixFile name prefix for output files.

 Warning